Sabramz/Scotab/README.md

 ### 👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹👹

-Currently working on - A blog/media website using sveltekit, docker, and AWS Fargate Serverless.
+Currently working on - A blog/media website using sveltekit, tailwindcss, docker, and AWS Fargate Serverless.

 Also working on - College!